- Part 1: Introduction

 To see the Guilderland CSD Code of Conduct please go to the district website at: https://www.guilderlandschools.org/about-us/district-code-of-conduct/

 Guilderland Schools encourage staff and students to take pride in their schools and to experience a sense of community.
 In each school many programs and activities offer students the chance to have a pro-social role in the school and community.
 Whether they are involved in a school garden project or taking part in a school club, involvement in these activities grant all student participants the satisfaction of positive action.

 Students are involved in school governance through student council and building cabinets, and are members of the Council for Safe & Respectful Schools.
 In addition to these organizations, students are involved in social consciousness, peer governing and peer assistance programs.

 A partial list of K-12 programs include:

-The Alliance; Elementary Study Buddies Program; Natural Helpers; Amnesty International; Students & Teachers Against Racism (STAR); Student Government; Bus Buddies; Key Club; YMCA/GCC; Student Gardening Programs; Students Against Hunger; Pine Bush Project; NCBI – MS, HS; Achieving Cultural Togetherness; Peaceful School Bus; Peer Leadership; S.A.D.D. – High School, Guilderland Elementary; Banana Splits; EKP; Martin Luther King programs; Second Step; Strive for Success; High School Advisory.
+The Alliance; Elementary Study Buddies Program; Natural Helpers; Amnesty International; Students & Teachers Against Racism (STAR); Student Government; Bus Buddies; Key Club; YMCA/GCC; Student Gardening Programs; Students Against Hunger; Pine Bush Project; NCBI – MS, HS; Achieving Cultural Togetherness; Peaceful School Bus; Peer Leadership; S.A.D.D. – High School, Guilderland Elem.; Banana Splits; EKP; Martin Luther King programs; Second Step; Strive for Success; High School Advisory

-At all levels school Spirit Weeks and assemblies are often a powerful way to involve students and staff in a feeling of togetherness and pride.
-Daily connections are made at the middle and high school through the use of student/teacher-designed news programs.
+At all levels school spirit weeks and assemblies are often a powerful way to involve students and staff in a feeling of togetherness and pride.
+Daily connections are made at the middle and high school through use of student/teacher designed news programs.

 2. Instructional strategies/skills training is offered to staff and implemented in classroom instruction.